eurocontrol-ladr/ladrApplicationMessages/toBeDiscussed.md

 ## Dilution of precision (DOP)

-Is dilution DOP information needed in relation to accuracy data?
+Is dilution of precision (DOP) information needed in relation to accuracy data?
 Accuracy in satellite based positioning is variable.
-DOP is a factor that quantifies error propagation using equations bringing into account horizontal, vertical, time, geometrical and position variability factors.
+DOP calculation brings into account horizontal, vertical, time, geometrical and position variability factors.

 DOP is a classification: